-During light system load and power import from New Brunswick of just under 100MW, loss of the 345kV line L-8001 between Onslow and Memramcook results in an overload of 138kV L-6513 from Springhill to Debert due to the additional 20MW generation from IR #531.
-As a result, there is presently no system capacity for IR #531 to operate as NRIS.
+During light system load and power import from New Brunswick of just under 100MW, loss of the 345kV line L-8001 between Onslow and Memramcook results in an overload of 138kV L-6513 from Springhill to Debert due to the additional 4MW generation from IR #562.
 However, Line L-6513 is scheduled for upgrade in 2018 as part of the Transmission Service Request (TSR) 400 project upgrades, which will eliminate the overload issue.
-Once the upgrades to L-6513 are complete, IR#531 would be able to operate as NRIS.
-Additional options for consideration are included in the report.
+As the proposed in-service date for IR #562 is in 2019, IR#562 will be able to operate as NRIS provided that no new projects in this area enter the Combined T/D Advanced Stage Interconnection Request Queue ahead of this project.